 Growth Engine had grown in a similar way to Ladder–by educating people on how to do what they do.
 We taught technical marketing at Startup Institute, and they had built the only Growth Hacking meetup in Poland.

-When I showed Adam the Ladder Planner, it resonated with him–he even said this is the product he was eventually planning to build for himself!
+When I showed Adam the Ladder Planner and the Ladder Playbook Database, it resonated with him–he even said this is the growth hacking product he was eventually planning to build for himself!

-Instead of seeing each other as competitors, we both agreed that inertia was the real enemy: the vast majority of marketers still do marketing the traditional way, with very little measurement, optimization or scope to make technical changes.
+Instead of seeing each other as competing growth hacking agencies, we both agreed that inertia was the real enemy: the vast majority of marketers still do marketing the traditional way, with very little measurement, optimization or scope to make technical changes.
 We should work together to change that.

 I thought it was a super weird coincidence that he was in Poland, in Wroclaw no less, where our CTO lives.